NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Summary and final remarks

-For the first time we present a grid of full yields for $s$-process and $p$-process species for SN models with strong shocks, and with consequent explosion temperatures larger than standard CCSN.
+For the first time we present a grid of full yields for $s$-process and $p$-process species for SN models with strong shocks.
 In particular, models with a large fallback have reduced $s$-process yields, which are modified significantly in models with higher explosion energies.
 For most cases the $s$-process distribution is affected by local abundance redistribution.
 In particular, in the He shell the $n$-process from explosive He burning may have a relevant impact.
 The weight of the $n$-process component on the final yields increases with increasing fallback.
-The final yield of the neutron-magic \isotope[88]{Sr} is a good indicator of the neutron capture efficiency in our massive star models.
-In particular, the models 15, 20 and 25 $\msun$ and $Z = 0.02$, delay explosion, produce 6.78$\times$10$^{-7}$, 2.38$\times$10$^{-6}$ and 1.54$\times$10$^{-6}$ $\msun$ of \isotope[88]{Sr}.
-For comparison, \cite{rauscher:02} predicts respectively 1.08$\times$10$^{-6}$, 4.69$\times$10$^{-6}$ and 1.14$\times$10$^{-5}$ $\msun$, and \cite{chieffi:04} 7.88$\times$10$^{-7}$, 1.98$\times$10$^{-6}$ and 3.98$\times$10$^{-6}$ $\msun$.
-Beside the impact of different physics and explosion choices made in these different models, the differences in this case are also due to the different nuclear reaction rates used in the simulations, e.g., for the \isotope[22]{Ne}($\alpha$,n)\isotope[25]{Mg} and \isotope[22]{Ne}($\alpha$,$\gamma$)\isotope[26]{Mg} reactions.
+The $15\msun$ models show the activation of the $\alpha$ process in the deeper ejecta up to \isotope[92]{Mo}.
+Therefore, for these stars the final yields between Fe and Mo are carrying this nucleosynthesis signature.
+We showed that by reducing the initial shock velocity by only a factor of 2 the $\alpha$ process is suppressed; indeed the $\alpha$ process does not appear in our models with even lower initial shock velocities.
+Progenitors with larger masses and/or in general models with larger fallback mass will not eject this component, even assuming the same initial shock velocities.
+Finally, the impact of nuclear uncertainties on the $\alpha$-process yields still need to be explored.

-For the $p$-process, the main effect of a higher energy SN explosion is to move outward the $p$-process rich region, without dramatic modification of the $p$-process efficiency.
+For the $p$-process, the main effect of a higher energy SN explosion is to move the $p$-process rich region outwards, without dramatic modification of the $p$-process efficiency.
 On the other hand, the O production tends to decrease with increasing explosion temperatures (and fallback), which is used as a reference for $p$-process efficiency.
 Furthermore, different models show local differences in the $p$-process distribution, but in no case do we obtain a significant $p$-process production of the $p$-rich isotopes of Mo and Ru.
 In general, the present yields could potentially relieve the $p$-process underproduction relative to O.